 Photo courtesy: Donna Backues (Thumblr)

-Realizing the importance of preserving cultural heritage, Donna Backues, IDN Philadelphia, and Dompet Dhuafa USA are working together to offer Batik Workshop to American Indonesian children in South Philadelphia.
+Realizing the importance of preserving cultural heritage, Donna Backues, IDN Philadelphia, and Dompet Dhuafa USA are working together to offer Batik Workshops to Indonesian American children in South Philadelphia.
 This project will be funded by the Leeway Foundation.
 During her meeting in the House of Learning of Dompet Dhuafa USA, Ms. Backues commented, “It may sound funny that these Indonesian American kids will learn Batik from a non native Indonesian.”
 Agreeing to her statement, Mojopahit from Dompet Dhuafa USA responded, “It is true as the common story is the foreigners will learn from Indonesians in the Kampung Batik in Java, Indonesia.
 But here in the United States, our kids feel foreign to our own cultural heritage and do not realize how rich Indonesian cultural heritage is”.

 The FREE Batik Workshop is scheduled for January 2015.
 If your children are interested, please contact wecare@DomphetDhuafaUSA.com.
 Seats are limited, please enroll now.
 (JP)